 EDWARD IV 1461- 1483

 He was the son of Richard Duke of York and Cicely Neville, and not a popular king.
 His morals were poor (he had many mistresses and had at least one illegitimate son) and even his contemporaries disapproved of him.
 Edward had his rebellious brother George, Duke of Clarence, murdered in 1478 on a charge of treason.
 During his reign the first printing press was established in Westminster by William Caxton.
 Edward died suddenly in 1483 leaving two sons aged 12 and 9, and five daughters.

 EDWARD V 1483 – 1483

-Edward was actually born in Westminster Abbey, were his mother Elizabeth Woodville had sought sanctuary from Lancastrians during the Wars of the Roses.
+Edward was actually born in Westminster Abbey, where his mother Elizabeth Woodville had sought sanctuary from the Lancastrians during the Wars of the Roses.
 The eldest son of Edward IV, he succeeded to the throne at the tender age of 13 and reigned for only two months, the shortest-lived monarch in English history.
-He and his brother Richard were murdered in the Tower of London - it is said on the orders of his uncle Richard Duke of Gloucester.
+He and his brother Richard were murdered in the Tower of London – it is said on the orders of his uncle Richard Duke of Gloucester.
 Richard (III) declared The Princes in the Tower illegitimate and named himself rightful heir to the crown.

 RICHARD III 1483 – 1485 End of the Wars of the Roses

 Brother of Edward IV.
 The ruthless extinction of all those who opposed him and the alleged murders of his nephews made his rule very unpopular.
 In 1485 Henry Richmond, descendant of John of Gaunt, father of Henry IV, landed in west Wales, gathering forces as he marched into England.
-At the Battle of Bosworth Field in Leicestershire he defeated and killed Richard in what was to be the last important battle in the Wars of the Roses.
+At the Battle of Bosworth Field in Leicestershire, Richard was defeated and killed in what was to be the last important battle in the Wars of the Roses.
 Archaeological investigations at a car park in Leicester during 2012 revealed a skeleton which was thought to have been that of Richard III, and this was confirmed on the 4th February 2013.
 His body was re-interred at Leicester Cathedral on 22nd March 2015.